isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 - As a benchmark, and for comparison: At this point in time, one specific application at work processes around 7-10 million auto-increment values per replication hierarchy per hour, with several updates per row.
 That is where we run into operational toil due to pushing the envelope.
   - That is around 3.000 new rows per second, and a multiple of that with updates.
-- An unconstrained baremetal SSD can do around 20.000 commits per second in hardware.
+- An unconstrained bare-metal SSD can do around 20.000 commits per second in hardware.
   - That is why we run into operational toil with 3.000 new rows (with multiple updates per rows) per second with said application.
 - Our replication assumes around 2.000 transactions/s as minimum capability.
   - We can batch up some things and apply them in parallel, if the transaction structure allows that.
 That is why replication does not lag, even if the primary does more than 2.000 txn/s.
 How much parallel replication can help here is completely dependent on the ordering constraints imposed by the transactions themselves.